 Anonymous Internet Defamation

 In a competitive business environment, reputation is everything.
 Defamatory remarks can jeopardize a company’s business reputation as well as its ability to secure financing, credit and consummate transactions.
-At Syverson, Lesowitz & Gebelin, LLP, we focus on protecting companies, executives and entrepreneurs from cyber defamation.
+Lately, we have been retained by many men falsely and anonymously accused of rape, sexual abuse and other crimes.
+These defamatory statements can ruin marriages and careers.
+At the Syverson Law Firm, we focus on protecting companies, executives and entrepreneurs from cyber defamation.

 If you are a victim of anonymous Internet defamation, our legal team will act quickly to help you pursue claims.
 We are at the forefront of Internet law.
 Attorney Syverson and our legal team represent companies and executives in dozens of Internet defamation cases each year.
 We have a clear understanding of the Communications Decency Act.
 According to Section 230 of the Communications Decency Act, interactive computers services such as message boards and social networks are typically not held accountable for defamatory comments posted on their website.